mgraber/street-based-demographics/README.md

 The first method available is to use common spatial packages and built-in tools.
 This primarily involves opening our data into `geopandas` geoDataFrames.
 In the previous section, our data contained a column called 'geometry' containing the WKT for points, lines, or polygons.
 Loading data into pandas keeps the columns as is.
 On the other hand, `geopandas` loads a table while creating `shapely` geometric objects behind the scenes.
 This gives us access to all of the `shapely` geometric manipulation functions, including a useful one called `distance()`.
 This approach is implemented in `match_tlid_geo.py`.

 A more efficient approach is implemented in `match_tlid.py`, which relies on `match_tlid_utils.py`.
 The modified workflow is essentially the following: data are loaded, merged with the crosswalk created by `tiger_xwalk.py` (giving lists of possible TLIDs), then converted to dictionaries.
 Minimum distances are calculated using a basic euclidean distance, which walks along all coordinates of all possible line segments and returns the TLID associated with minimum distance vertex.
 A dictionary of results is exported as a CSV.

+For diagrams that explain this approach, as well as how the efficiency differs between the two methods, see the slide deck in the presentations directory.

 ### Analysis of results: Hypothesis testing